guillec/ambi/README.md

 After this, Ambi will start spitting out some mad notes and chords... s/he is the artist, do not judge.

-## Why would I used this?
+## Why would I use this?

-I can think of a two good reason why this tool is helpful.
+I can think of two good reasons why this tool is helpful.

 1. You get a looper pedal for free.
 If you are like me and use your looper pedal at the beginning of your signal chain, Ambi replaces it.
 So now you can use that looper in other parts of your signal.